ersrohu/mingyues-daily-life/part1/chapter5.md

 “That… Can I go upon the car and try to drive it?” asked Mingyue.

-“Of course, be careful!” says waiter.”
+“Of course, be careful!” says waitress.”

 Mingyue go straight to the Haval F7X for display and try to drive it.”